David Montgomery dominates in his hometown as Lions beat Bengals 37-24

-CINCINNATI (AP) — David Montgomery ran for a touchdown and threw for one on a trick play in his hometown, Jared Goff passed for three scores and the Detroit Lions rolled to their fourth straight win, 37-24 over the reeling Cincinnati Bengals on Sunday.
+Montgomery ran for a touchdown and threw for one on a trick play as the Detroit Lions rolled to their fourth straight win, 37-24 over the reeling Cincinnati Bengals on Sunday.

-Montgomery, a seven-year veteran, had passing and rushing scores in a game for the second time.
-The bruising rusher played quarterback at Cincinnati Mt.
-Healthy High School.
+It was the second time Montgomery has had passing and rushing scores in an NFL game.
+The seven-year veteran played quarterback at Cincinnati Mt.
+Healthy High School and was the Division III Ohio Player of the Year in 2015.

+“It’s super meaningful to come back home where it all started for me and being able to show my arm.
+It was a super special moment,” Montgomery said.

-Montgomery — who rushed for 64 yards on 18 carries — had more than 20 friends and relatives in attendance, including his older sister Kiki, who was paralyzed in a Feb.
+Montgomery had more than 20 friends and relatives in attendance, including his older sister Kiki, who was paralyzed in a Feb.
 2024 car crash.
-Montgomery greeted his sister near the Lions' locker room before he took the field.
+Montgomery greeted his sister near the Lions’ locker room before he took the field.

+“My sister hadn’t seen me play in person since her accident.
+But to be able to get her here was a very special moment for me,” said Montgomery, who rushed for 64 yards on 18 carries.
+“I really appreciate the Cincinnati Bengals helping to make sure that she got on the field.”

+Montgomery had only 9 yards on 12 carries in last week’s win over Cleveland.
+Coach Dan Campbell said a focus this week was making sure Montgomery had a better effort.

+“We wanted to get him going because I knew this was going to be special for him,” Campbell said.
+“He started to break it open in the second half and started wearing down on the defense.”

-Jahmyr Gibbs also scored for the Lions (4-1), marking the 14th time the third-year running back and Montgomery have each had a TD.
-That tied Dallas' duo of Emmitt Smith and Daryl Johnston for the most in NFL history.
+Jahmyr Gibbs also scored for the Lions (4-1), marking the 14th time the third-year running back and Montgomery — nicknamed Sonic and Knuckles — have each had a TD.
+That tied Dallas’ duo of Emmitt Smith and Daryl Johnston for the most in NFL history.

-The Bengals (2-3) have dropped three straight by a combined total of 113-37 since star quarterback Joe Burrow suffered a toe injury during the second quarter of a 31-27 victory over Jacksonville on Sept.
+The Bengals (2-3) had a seven-game winning streak snapped against the Lions and lost to them for the first time since 1992.
+They have dropped three straight by a combined total of 113-37 since star quarterback Joe Burrow suffered a toe injury during the second quarter of a 31-27 victory over Jacksonville on Sept.
 14.

-Cincinnati trailed 28-3 late in the third quarter before Jake Browning threw a pair of TD passes to Ja'Marr Chase.
+Cincinnati trailed 28-3 after three quarters before scoring three touchdowns in the final 15 minutes.
+Jake Browning threw a pair of TD passes to Ja’Marr Chase.

 Browning was 26 of 40 for 251 yards with three touchdowns and three interceptions.
 Chase had six receptions for 110 yards.